magmo/apps/packages/tictactoe/notes/app_logic.md

 > There is a more elegant way of doing this.
 See https://github.com/magmo/rps-poc/commit/77a5b112434a197f19a416d36cf7c0d26641de34 .

-The pattern of defining nested interfaces, along with constructor functions that allow one to 'project out' the required paramters from a larger collection, is one that we will be havily relying on.
+The pattern of defining nested interfaces, along with constructor functions that allow one to 'project out' the required parameters from a larger collection, is one that we will be havily relying on.

 ### Example correspondence beetween solidity and typescript

-In `results.ts` we have
+In `rps/src/core/results.ts` we have

 ```typescript
 export function calculateResult(yourMove: Move, theirMove: Move): Result {